jgoneil/Checkers/docs/DesignDoc.md

 ![Webcheckers Application Class Diagram](Class Diagrams - Application.png)

 As you can see, these classes do not directly communicate with one another in any fashion.
-Thisis due to each having their own separate functionality for connecting the UI tier to the Model tier.
+This is due to each having their own separate functionality for connecting the UI tier to the Model tier.
 Also, a lot of these methods are getters due to the need to gather information from the model tier, rather than storing logic themselves.

-Probably the most imporant of the two classes is the GameLobby class.
+Probably the most important of the two classes is the GameLobby class.
 It handles all of the connections needed for two players to successfully complete the game.
 Here is a sequence diagram for setting up a gameboard for the players:

 ![Webcheckers Application Tier Statechart](Sequence Diagram Application Tier.png)

-This represents a high level overview for how a new gameLobby is created.
+This represents a high-level overview for how a new gameLobby is created.
 The GetGameRoute instantiates the new class and inside the constructor a new ModelBoard, CheckMove, and two FindBestMoves (one for each player) are created.
-Finally, the construtor ends by finding the best move for the redPlayer (this starts the state machine and this function is then further called each time a player starts their turn).
+Finally, the constructor ends by finding the best move for the redPlayer (this starts the state machine and this function is then further called each time a player starts their turn).

 Overall, this tier completes the connection between the UI and Model tiers, connecting all of the calculations to the views and keeps track of all of the games going on and all of the players connected to the system.